Samgisaninja/SuccessionRestore/README.md

 ### fork the repo and then  create a pull request with the following:
 * what you have improved upon / fixed / added
-* link to any issues
+* link to any issues that you have resolved

 * any major   rewrites, please discuss this with us first